Amazon: Automation doesn't have to kill jobs

-A front cover of the New York Post this past December offered an unflattering view of Amazon Go, a test convenience store that does away with cashiers.
-The cover included Robby the Robot modified with Amazon branding and standing beside the giant headline "THE END OF JOBS."
+A front cover of the New York Post in December offered an unflattering view of Amazon Go, a test convenience store that does away with cashiers.
+The cover included Robby the Robot modified with Amazon branding and standing beside the giant headline: "THE END OF JOBS."

 Paul Misener, Amazon's vice president of global innovation, sees things a little differently.